 RAF’s unpaid claims explode to R100bn Unpaid claims have soared to more than double the Road Accident Fund’s budget.
 And there are no solutions (yet) to its staggering unravelling… by Tim Cohen February 4, 2026 News

-Road meets rail: Transport hubs could save South Africa billions EIT Group’s Estcourt Intermodal Freight Village is redesigning the country’s logistics landscape.… by EIT Freight Village December 8, 2025 Economy & Markets·Partner Content
+Road meets rail: transport hubs could save South Africa billions EIT Group’s Estcourt Intermodal Freight Village is redesigning the country’s logistics landscape.… by EIT Freight Village December 8, 2025 Economy & Markets·Partner Content

 The sad story of the RAF and the whistleblower Alleged corruption, maladministration and punitive action – and clients still waiting on their claims 1,800 days later.
 That’s one whistleblower’s story… by Tim Cohen October 6, 2025 Analysis·News